jayavyas07/linux/README.md

 ---

+### Q3: Comment on the frequency of exits – does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VM boot entail?
 ## Frequency of Exits

 The total exit count increases steadily over time but not at a perfectly constant rate.
 Spikes occur during: